nodules/xamel/README.md

 ### text(keepArray = false)

 Method returns content of text nodes in the NodeSet.
-If it called without argument or first arg equals `false` result is string (concatenated text nodes content), else result is array of strings.
+Being called without an argument or with a first argument equals `false`, it returns a string (concatenated text nodes content).
+If not, result is an array of strings.

 ```javascript
 nodeset.text(true) => ['1', '2', 'test']